-- How to file a small claims lawsuit in Algona, IA.
+- How to file a small claim filing in Algona, IA.

 - What to expect during a small claim hearing in Algona, IA.

-- How much going to small claims costs in Algona, IA.
+- How much does going to small claims costs in Algona, IA?

-How Do I File A Small Claims Lawsuit in Algona, IA County?
+How Do I File Small Claims in Algona, IA County?

 You can always sue an individual Algona, IA small claims court if they live in Algona, IA county.
 You can always sue a company in Algona, IA Small Claims Court if their business is located in Algona, IA county.